xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ## 🚀 Roadmap: Step-by-step guide to building your project

-### Step 1: Project Setup
+### Fork & Clone the Github repo

-1. Fork this Github repo into your own Github account, then clone your new Github repo into your local machine.
-You can use this [fork and clone guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.55gk3qetux2a#heading=h.wbbot8ebr58a) to help you.
+1. Fork this Github repo into your own account.
+Use this [fork and clone guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.55gk3qetux2a#heading=h.wbbot8ebr58a) to help you.
+2. Clone your new Github repo into the `dev` folder on your local machine.

+### Create a new React project with Vite
-2. In the terminal, use `cd` to navigate to your new local repo called countries-api-project-may-2025.
+1. In the terminal, use `cd` to navigate into the `version-0` folder.
-3. In the terminal, `cd` into the `version-0` folder, and then create a new React project with [Vite](https://vite.dev/)
+2. In the `version-0` folder, create a new React project with [Vite](https://vite.dev/).
+Use this [How to create a new project with Vite guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.rxwa6murqe1y#heading=h.wvxq6966uco7) to help you.
-4. Push your code to Github!
+3. Push your code to Github!

+### Set up Routes with `react-router`
+Refer to this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) as you do the following steps:
+1. In the terminal, in your `version-0` folder, install the `react-router` package using the command `npm install react-router`.
+2. In App.jsx file, set up Routes for 3 pages: Home page, SavedCountries page, and CountryInfo page.
+3. In the `src` folder, create a `pages` folder
+4. In the `pages` folder, set up components for each page by making these 3 files: Home.jsx, SavedCountries.jsx, and CountryInfo.jsx
+5. Don't forget to push your code to Github!

-### Step 2: Display Country Data from `data.json` file
+### In the Home page, display localData from `localData.json` file

-1. In App.jsx, import the `countriesData.js` file.
-This file contains all of the data about each country.
+1. In Home.jsx, import the `localData.js` file.
+This file contains all of the data about each country as an array of objects.
-2. In App.jsx, display the country data from the `countriesData.js`
+2. In Home.jsx, display all of the data about each country.
+    💡 **Tip:** Create reusable components:
+        - `CountryCard` – displays data for a single country
+        - `CountryCardList` – maps over the array of countries and renders a list of `CountryCard` components

 3. In App.css, style the country data according to the Figma designs
 4. Don't forget to push your code to Github!

-### Step 3: Create Header
+### Create Header
 1. Create the Header component, which will be displayed on the Home page.
 2. In App.css, style the Header component with CSS
+3. Clicking on "Where in the world?" should link to the Home page, and clicking on "Saved Countries" should link to the SavedCountries page.
+Use the Link component provided by the `react-router` library to make this happen.
+Refer to this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) to help you.
-3. Push your code to Github!
+4. Push your code to Github!

+### Final Steps
+1. Submit the link to your Github repo to Canvas!
+Even if you don't finish your Version 0 before the Backend class starts, please submit your link so that your instructor can see what you have done so far.
+2. On Day 1 of the Backend class, you’ll present your progress!
+Even if it’s not fully complete, don’t worry — we’re excited to see what you’ve built and hear you explain your approach! 💪

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)
+Finished all the steps above?
+Amazing!

-1. Once you've completed Version 0, check out the instructions for Version 1 to keep building your app!
+Check out the instructions for Version 1 to tackle your next challenge!